Lab Data Integrity and Data Quality - Part 1 & 2

 • WHO: two guidance documents in 2016 and 2021.
 The 2016 version is more comprehensive and contains the best description of ALCOA criteria in any regulatory guidance.

-• FDA: issued an interpretation of cGMP about data integrity in a Q&A format and
+• FDA: issued an interpretation of CGMP about data integrity in a Q&A format in 2018

-Finally, ECA have issued a Data Governance and Data Integrity Guide that delegates will get a free electronic copy of.
+Finally, ECA have issued the 3rd Edition of a Data Governance and Data Integrity Guide that delegates will get a free electronic copy of.

-The emphasis of all regulators is on the ALCOA principles to outline regulatory expectations for ways to ensure the integrity of data over the life cycle.
+The emphasis of all regulators is on the ALCOA++ principles to outline regulatory expectations for ways to ensure the integrity of data over the life cycle.
+This is reflected in the way the two courses will be presented.

-The Live Online Training focuses on three types of records that can be found in analytical laboratories working to GMP: paper, hybrid computerized system and electronic workflows with electronic signatures.
-Through presentations, workshops and Q&A sessions attendees are taken through the process from analysis to generation of results to understand Data Integrity issues.
+Part 1 focuses on three types of record that can be found in analytical laboratories working to GMP: paper, hybrid computerized system and electronic workflows with electronic signatures.
+Through presentations, work- shops and discussions attendees are taken through the process from sampling to generation of the reportable value to understand data integrity issues.

 Target Group